codefori/docs/docs/pages/extensions/rpgle/index.md

 Go to implementation works for procedures in two ways.

 * For all sources (members/streamfiles/local) it will do a lookup of the procedure name in the binding directories you have specified in the `BNDDIR` header/control-spec and try to open the source up for it.
+   * Look up uses the Code for IBM i library list if the binding directory is not qualified with a library.
 * For local projects it will take you to the implementation of an export procedure wherever it is in your project.

 ## Linter